 Agnes Pockels Junior Research Group Program

 The Cluster of Excellence Living, Adaptive and Energy-autonomous Materials Systems (livMatS) strives to promote early scientific independence and the advancement of excellent female researchers.
-Female researchers are severely underrepresented in the STEM fields, particularly at the Junior Research Group level.
+Female researchers are severely underrepresented at higher career levels, particularly at the Junior Research Group level.
 The Agnes Pockels Junior Research Group Program targets female researchers within three to five years of their postdoctoral experience and is an essential building block of the Cluster’s early career advancement and gender equality objectives.

-The Cluster’s Agnes Pockels Junior Research Group Program aims to increase the number of female researchers at the Junior Research Group level and provide excellent female researchers with the means and room to establish their own group in a highly interdisciplinary environment at the University of Freiburg in the areas of philosophy of technology, technology assessment and/or sustainability research with a focus on life cycle assessment of materials.
-A focus on approaches geared towards the evaluation of dynamic systems and situations is desirable.
+The Cluster’s Agnes Pockels Junior Research Group Program aims to increase the number of female researchers at the Junior Research Group level and provide excellent female researchers with the means and room to establish their own group in a highly interdisciplinary research environment at the University of Freiburg.
+The intended focus of this Junior Research Group includes the areas of technology assessment and / or sustainability research with a focus on life cycle assessment of materials and modelling and assessing the circular economy of materials.
+Method competence for the evaluation of process upscaling and transforming materials systems is desirable.

-The Cluster of Excellence Living, Adaptive and Energy-autonomous Materials Systems (livMatS) at the University of Freiburg develops life-like materials systems inspired by nature.
-The systems will adapt autonomously to their environment, harvest clean energy from it, and be insensitive to damage or recover from it.
-The research program of livMatS is characterized by highly interdisciplinary collaboration between researchers from engineering, chemistry, physics, biology, psychology, philosophy, and sustainability sciences.
+The Cluster of Excellence Living, Adaptive and Energy-autonomous Materials Systems (livMatS) at the University of Freiburg develops completely novel, bioinspired materials systems that adapt autonomously to various environments and harvest clean energy from their surroundings.
+The research program of livMatS is characterized by highly interdisciplinary collaboration between researchers from engineering, chemistry, physics, biology, psychology, philosophy, and sustainability research.
 Research in four interlinked research areas targets Concepts for Energy Autonomy and Integration, Concepts for Adaptive and Active Materials Systems, Concepts for the Longevity of Systems Functions, and Societal Challenges – Sustainability Assessment and Investigation of Psychological, Philosophical, and Ethical Implications of Living Materials Systems.
 Research in these areas is integrated through the development of technology demonstrators.

 Duration, Funding and Starting Date